-The tourism and travel industry made a total contribution to St. Joseph County's economy of \$1.1 billion in 2019 (Table 1).
-The purchases made by travelers while in the county accounted for \$708.5 million of this total.
-This represents an annual increase in spending of 7.0 percent over 2017 levels.
-After adjusting for inflation during the two years, the annual real growth in spending was 4.7 percent.
+The tourism and travel industry made a total contribution to St. Joseph County's economy of \$1.2 billion in 2021 (Table 1).
+The purchases made by travelers while in the county accounted for \$791.9 million of this total.
+This represents an annual increase in spending of 5.9 percent over 2019 levels.
+After adjusting for inflation during the two years, the annual real growth in spending was 0.5 percent.
+The large increase in cost for lodging, food, and fuel after the covid economic shutdown in 2020 drove this increase in spending.

 The difference between the total economic impact and the purchases of travelers was a result of the multiplier effect, i.e. the indirect expenditures.
-This was triggered by the initial infusion of dollars in the economy - the \$708.5 million.
+This was triggered by the initial infusion of dollars in the economy - the \$791.9 million.
 These direct expenditures had a ripple-like quality as they passed from one layer of the economy to the next.
 The magnitude of these economic benefits diminished during each round of re-spending for goods and services until only an insignificantly small sum was left.
-The sum of these effects for the several rounds of re-spending of the initial dollars was the total multiplier effect of \$393.4 million.
+The sum of these effects for the several rounds of re-spending of the initial dollars was the total multiplier effect of \$439.7 million.

 The expenditure data were further classified by type of purchase.
-The county-wide distribution of these expenditures is provided in Chart 1.
-Spending on shopping accounted for 33 percent of these \$708.5 million in direct purchases-up from 32 percent in 2017.
+The countywide distribution of these expenditures is provided in Chart 1.
+Spending on shopping accounted for 31 percent of these \$791.9 million in direct purchases-down from 33 percent in 2019.
 Food and beverage accounted for nearly 31 percent of all travel expenditures.

-Lodging collected 13 percent, as in 2017.
-Transportation decreased from 11 percent of the total to 10 percent as a result of the decline in gas prices over the two year period.
-Expenditures on attractions remained at seven percent.
-Souvenirs accounted for over six percent of the purchases.
+Lodging collected 12 percent, a decrease from 13 percent in 2019.
+Transportation increased from 10 percent of the total to 13 percent as a result of the large increase in gas prices over the two-year period.
+Souvenirs accounted for nearly seven percent of the purchases.
+Expenditures on attractions were over six percent.